-The light and clouds in Le Havre is always special.
+The light and clouds in Le Havre are always special.
 They have inspired many artists, especially impressionists.
 Claude Monet and Eugène Boudin for example, painted the colours of Le Havre.

 In the beautiful Normandy region

 The cruise port of Le Havre is also a great place to explore some of the most beautiful places in Normandy with shore excursions.

 Le Havre is my hometown.
 This is where I was born and where I grew up.
 I left it for many years to study and work (even all the way to Sydney, Australia), but moved back in 2016.

 My family has been established there for a long time.
 Our family shop has been established in Le Havre since 1870 (yes you read it right with an 8!).